 In this study, researchers assessed the average energy expenditure of different modes of transport, including electric-assisted bicycles, conventional bicycles, walking, driving, etc., among 10,000 Europeans from seven different countries.

-Each participant of the study specified time and distances covered each week for each of these different means of travel.
+Each participant of the study specified the time and distances covered each week for each of these different means of travel.

 The result of the study is that e-bike cyclists slightly outperformed conventional cyclists in terms of total weekly exercise time.
 The effort made was higher among electric bicycle enthusiasts.